spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/3-configure-data-mapping-between-akeneo-and-sccos.md

 To configure this transformer, do the following:

-1. In *Akeneo HTTP client*, select the Akeneo client you created at step [Connect the Spryker Middleware powered by Alumio with Akeneo PIM](#1-connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim).
+1. In *Akeneo HTTP client*, select the Akeneo client you created at step [Connect the Spryker Middleware powered by Alumio with Akeneo PIM](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim-and-spryker.html#connect-akeneo-with-spryker-middleware-powered-by-alumio).
-2. In *Spryker HTTP client*, select the Spryker client you created at step [Connect SCCOS with the Middleware Powered by Alumio platform](#2-connect-sccos-with-the-middleware-powered-by-alumio-platform).
+2. In *Spryker HTTP client*, select the Spryker client you created at step [Connect SCCOS with the Middleware Powered by Alumio platform](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim-and-spryker.html#connect-sccos-with-spryler-middleware-powered-by-alumio).
 3. Optional: specify the super attributes for your product.
-If you don't specify any super attributes here, there will not be any super attributes for the products in SCCOS as well, even though the products might have them in Alumio.
+If you don't specify any super attributes here, there will not be any super attributes for the products in SCCOS, even though the products might have them in Alumio.
 Keep in mind, that once you specify an attribute as a super attribute, it can't be a normal attribute attribute in SCCOS.
 4. Optional: In *Relations*, Map Akeneo relation keys to the SCCOS relation keys.
 To map the relation keys, do the following:
   1. In Akeneo PIM, go to **Settings -> Association types** and click the label of the necessary association type.
 For example, *Upsell*.
   2. On the Association type details page, copy the code and paste it in the *Akeneo Relation Key Name* field.